CAREERS AT ASA

 ASA’s mission is to inspire creative thinkers and leaders through providing an innovative concentration in college preparation informed by the performing arts.

-This faculty member designs and delivers curriculum to one grade level, helping students to build a historical consciousness and explore how our past influences our present and future.
+This faculty member designs and delivers 9th grade Ancient History curriculum, helping students build a historical consciousness and explore how our past influences our present and future.
 Students develop key research, writing and discussion skills and apply them through Socratic discussions, project-based learning, and investigative techniques.
-Each grade will focus on a specific historical time period, regions, and theme, allowing for connections between historic events and themes related to the human condition.
+Students participate in activities including understanding texts by a variety of authors using original and secondary source documents, improving their capacity to analyze, discuss, and write well-researched historical arguments.

 ASA’s academic curriculum is rigorous, relevant and aligned with ASA’s mission and commitment to equity.
 Curriculum development and implementation reflects State standards layered with ASA’s innovative college prep focus that fosters intellectual curiosity and emphasizes active engagement, project-based learning, discussion, research, advanced written and oral skills, inquiry, and collaboration.